mude-sel-2025/Assignment-4/README.md

 🚀 Overview

-This repository contains Assignment 3, focusing on:
+This repository contains Assignment 4, focusing on optimization.

-Random vectors, dense & sparse matrices

-Eigenvalue computations (eig & eigs)

-Runtime scaling analysis

-Linear dependence & independence of vectors